-On 20 March 2012, the Governing Board of EU-OSHA adopted the Code of Good Administrative Behaviour of the European Ombudsman, which lays down the principles that all members of its staff must respect in their relations with the public.
+On 20 March 2012, the Management Board of EU-OSHA adopted the Code of Good Administrative Behaviour of the European Ombudsman, which lays down the principles that all members of its staff must respect in their relations with the public.

 What is a code of good administrative behaviour?